hannes/MonetDBLite/README.md

 JDBC specification!** If the user wants to use a multi-threading environment, we recommend to either create one connection for each thread or use proper synchronization primitives in the Java application code.

-Other note is that the `async` API is absent, because no IO operations are made in an embedded connection.
+Other note is that the `async` API is absent, because no IO operations are performed in an embedded connection.
 At the same time they are absent in the JDBC and MonetDB uses multiple threads in its query plans, making it very CPU core efficient.
 However if the user still wants to use `async` operations, this API can be embedded easily with the [CompletableFuture<T>](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) class in Java 8.